erickangMSFT/sqldevops/db/README.md

 # Project: AdventureWorks
+This demo contains state-based database development sample with sqlproj and database source code.

 > This project requires Windows OS to build and publish a database because the build and publish tasks depend on Data-tier Application Framework (DacFx) and it is available on Windows only.